MySxan/Phigrim-Separatist/README.md

 ### Play

-Tap Flick Drag Hold is the basic element of the game, paired with dynamic and cunning judgment lines, bringing a more fun gaming experience!
+Tap, Flick, Drag, and Hold are the basic elements of the game, paired with dynamic and cunning judgment lines, bringing a more exciting experience!
-Follow the footsteps of Navigator Ring and explore the vast and boundless starry sky with the help of Engineer Yit
+Follow the footsteps of Navigator Ring, and explore the boundless starry sky with the help of Engineer Yit.

 ### Community

-The game is connected with [Phizone](https://insider.phizone.cn/), which provides various ranked and storyboard community Phigros charts.
+The game is connected with [Phizone](https://insider.phizone.cn/), which provides various ranked and storyboard fanmade Phigros charts.
-The Phigros recreation charting community allows players to upload their scores, rate playable charts, and cheer for their best score!
+This Phigros fanmade charting community allows you to upload your own charts, vote for playable charts, and share your best scores!
 The local mode allows players to import charts, providing a free gaming experience~
-The activity mode provides limited backgrounds/titles through challenges, and players can access to the special-offered charts!
+There will be activities which provide limited backgrounds/titles through challenges, and players can access to the special-offered charts!

 ### Plot

-The plot is not the main element of Phigrim, the worldview is the cornerstone laid for the development of the event
+The plot is not the main element of Phigrim, the worldview is the cornerstone laid for the development of the event.
-You can enjoy plot anecdotes outside of the game on multiple platforms such as TapTap Dynamics and Bilibili!
+You can enjoy plot anecdotes outside of the game on multiple platforms such as TapTap and Bilibili!

 ### Contact & More